 Special tips and ways to optimally use your product can be highlighted here.
 You can also make a repetitive series of “exclusive tips” for your email recipients only.

 Tricks like this will increase your email open rate and draw more engagement with your emails.

-Does your product have some special quirks or features which your competition doesn’t offer?
+Does your product have some special functionality or features which your competition doesn’t offer?

-Newsletters relevant to these features are a great way to show off your unique selling point (USP), and why you’re better than your competitors.
+Newsletters relevant to these features are a great way to show off your unique selling point (USP) and demonstrate why you’re better than your competitors.